Royals vs. Orioles Player Props Betting Odds

 Mateo Stats

-- Mateo has 25 hits with five doubles, six home runs, six walks and 17 RBI.
-He's also stolen 10 bases.
+- Jorge Mateo has collected 26 hits with five doubles, six home runs and six walks.
+He has driven in 18 runs with 10 stolen bases.

-- Mateo has hit safely in seven straight games.
-During his last 10 games he is batting .344 with three doubles, three home runs, two walks and six RBI.
+- Mateo has picked up a hit in eight straight games.
+In his last 10 games he is batting .294 with two doubles, three home runs, a walk and six RBI.

 Mateo Recent Games